DentalCare Logo

 Summary

-Since its first identification in Wuhan, China in November-December 2019, the novel coronavirus (SARS-CoV-2) has been implicated in the COVID-19 global pandemic.
-Similar to a previous coronavirus (SARS-CoV-1), SARS-CoV-2 enters host cells through human cell receptor ACE2 but appears to demonstrate higher binding affinity and SARS-CoV-2 has been shown to potentially have a higher reproduction number, indicating a higher level of transmissibility.
-Given these emerging data and what is known about the transmission of other coronaviruses, airborne transmission via droplets and possibly droplet nuclei are the likely main mode of person-to-person transmission.
+Since its first identification in Wuhan, China in November-December 2019, the novel coronavirus (SARS-CoV-2) has been identified as the causative agent for the high consequence infectious disease, COVID-19 that has caused a global pandemic.
+Similar to a previous coronavirus (SARS-CoV-1), SARS-CoV-2 enters host cells through human cell receptor ACE2 but appears to demonstrate higher binding affinity and SARS-CoV-2 demonstrates a longer latency period, asymptomatic/minimally symptomatic spread, and has a higher reproduction number, indicating a higher level of transmissibility.
+It has also been established that airborne transmission via respiratory droplets from infected individuals (asymptomatic and symptomatic) are the main mode of person-to-person transmission.